 1. THE SAND DUNES ROUTE — KENNEMERLAND NATIONAL PARK

-The Netherlands isn’t exactly known as a beach destination — I mean who wants to spend a week getting battered by gail force winds and swimming in the icy North Sea?
+The Netherlands isn’t exactly known as a beach destination — I mean who wants to spend a week getting battered by gale force winds and swimming in the icy North Sea?
 Having said that, the areas surrounding them are certainly beautiful and the sand dunes make it one of the few places you’ll find a change from the flat landscape.
 The cycle route will take you through the countryside and the village of Spaarndam which is a great little place to stop for refreshment in one of the waterside cafes.
-Once in the National Park you can look forward to a glorious time cycling up and down the dunes and through wooded areas as you make your way towards to the coast (if you choose to go that far).
-We did this as a day trip but if you don’t want to spend a full day cycling there are plenty of campsites in the area to choose from.
+Once in the National Park, you can look forward to a glorious time cycling up and down the dunes and through wooded areas as you make your way towards to the coast (if you choose to go that far).
+We did this as a day bike trip from Amsterdam but if you don’t want to spend a full day cycling there are plenty of campsites in the area to choose from.

 Distance one-way: 31km | Click here for full directions.

 Alternative route: If you fancy taking an alternative route then the historic city of Haarlem is a great addition to the trip.
 We used it as a stop off point on our return journey to grab bite to eat and have a wander around the pretty cobbled streets.